moorepants/dissertation/davisbicycle.rst

 --------------

-I calibrated the steer angle sensor by inserting a custom protractor into the steer tube of the fork, :ref:`Figure 28 <figSteerAngleCalibration>` and measuring the voltage of the potentiometer output at a series of distinct angles.
+I calibrated the steer angle sensor by inserting a custom protractor into the steer tube of the fork, :ref:`Figure 11.28<figSteerAngleCalibration>` and measuring the voltage of the potentiometer output at a series of distinct angles.
 This calibration was done anytime the timing belt or pulleys were disengaged and before each experimentation session.